-- Councils should notify the NSWEC as soon as possible if they wish to enter into an arrangement for the administration of a referendum or poll. - If a council resolves that a constitutional referendum or poll is to be conducted, it must comply with the notification requirements contained in Schedule 10 of the Local Government (General) Regulation 2005. - Any changes approved at a referendum will come into effect at the September 2024 local government elections.
+- Councils should notify the NSWEC as soon as possible if they wish to enter into an arrangement for the administration of a referendum or poll. - If a council resolves that a constitutional referendum or poll is to be conducted, it must comply with the notification requirements contained in Schedule 10 of the Local Government (General) Regulation 2021. - Any changes approved at a constitutional referendum held in September 2024 will come into effect at the September 2028 local government elections.